RatchapongLP/backend-learning/engineer-tools/github.md

 4. Create an Internet password item by clicking `Create a new Keychain item`.
 Type in the URL `https://github.com/RatchapongLP`, paste the PAT from step 2 and save.
 5. In a github repo local directory, try `git push origin`, a prompt should be launched.
 Just enter the macOS account password.
-Click always allow.
-That's all done.
+Click `always allow` button.
+That's it.